 Pins and needles feeling

 |Systemic lupus erythematosus||0002725|

 |Percent of people who have these symptoms is not available through HPO|

 |Limb muscle weakness||

-Normally when impulses travel down the nerve, the nerve endings release a neurotransmitter substance called acetylcholine.
+Normally when impulses travel down a nerve, the nerve endings release a neurotransmitter substance called acetylcholine.
 Acetylcholine travels from the neuromuscular junction - the place where nerve cells connect with the muscles they control - and binds to acetylcholine receptors which are activated and generate a muscle contraction.
-In myasthenia gravis, antibodies block, alter, or destroy the receptors for acetylcholine at the neuromuscular junction,which prevents the muscle contraction from occurring.
-These antibodies are produced by the body's own immune system.In some cases, myasthenia gravis it is linked to tumors or other abnormalities of the thymus (a gland the plays an important role in the immune system).
-Researchers also believe that variations in particular unidentified genes may increase the risk to develop myasthenia gravis.
-Ultimately, many factors likely contribute to the risk of developing this complex disorder.
+In myasthenia gravis, antibodies block, alter, or destroy the receptors for acetylcholine at the neuromuscular junction, which prevents a muscle contraction from occurring.
+These antibodies are produced by the body's own immune system.In some cases, MG is linked to

 The resources below provide information about treatment options for this condition.
 If you have questions about which treatment is right for you, talk to your healthcare professional.

 Research helps us better understand diseases and can lead to advances in diagnosis and treatment.
 This section provides resources to help you learn about medical research and ways to get involved.